 For more information contact Working Capital Loan Manager at (901) 525-6512.

 Business Resource Gateway (BRG) is an exciting new online resource for M/WBEs seeking business development resources to accelerate their growth, development and competitiveness.
 BRG’s navigation and content is based on the Minority Business Ecosystem – M/WBE Life Cycle Continuum developed by The MMBC Continuum.
 The development of BRG was funded in partnership with the Delta Regional Authority.

 How will BRG help you?

 Get targeted access to resources based on your assessment of your business’ life cycle stage.
 Whether it’s industry research, strategic growth planning, or access to capital, you can quickly access resources you need to grow your business at every stage.

-Access to BRG is a MMBC Continuum/Uniform Certification Agency (UCA) Member Benefit and therefore, limited to MMBC Continuum/UCA Members.
-Click here to learn more about UCA Certification.
+Access to BRG is a MMBC Continuum member benefit and therefore, limited to MMBC Continuum.
+Click here to begin the membership registration process.